jheske/orchid-sunroom-readme/README.md

 ### Orchid Details

-Use this screen to edit most of the details for your orchid.
-The app will use information you enter or select to help you search and sort your collection.
-It also facilitates showing alerts and icons for watering, repotting, and fertilizing schedules.
+Here you can dit most of the details for your orchid.
+The app will use the information you provide on this screen to help you search and sort your collection.
+It also facilitates showing reminders and icons for watering, repotting, and fertilizing schedules.

 <img src="https://github.com/jheske/orchid-sunroom-readme/blob/master/screen-cattleya-details-1.png" height="500" width="250"> <img src="https://github.com/jheske/orchid-sunroom-readme/blob/master/screen-cattleya-details-2.png" height="500" width="250"> <img src="https://github.com/jheske/orchid-sunroom-readme/blob/master/screen-cattleya-details-3.png" height="500" width="250">